65 Celebrities Who Struggle With Mental Heath Issues

 - Emma Stone says she had her first panic attack before she went into second grade.

-- Scarlett Johansson stars having panic attacks when she’s not working during more than a month.
+- Scarlett Johansson starts having panic attacks when she’s not working for more than a month.

 - Kristen Stewart revealed during an interview with Elle in 2016 that she had panic attacks as a youngster.